 Ronan Lyons (TCD)

-Presentations: University of Cork, University College Dublin, Trinity College Dublin, LSE Demography Seminar*, South Denmark University*, 1st CEPR Applied Micro-Economic History Workshop*, Economic History Society Conference*.
+Presentations: University of Cork, University College Dublin, Trinity College Dublin, LSE Demography Seminar, CEPR Applied Micro-Economic History Workshop, South Denmark University*, CEPR Public Health Interventions in the Long Run Workshop*, Economic History Society Conference*.

 - Representation and Organisational Performance: Evidence from the Trenches -